SymbolicML/DynamicQuantities.jl/README.md

 ## Types

-Both the `Quantity`'s values and dimensions are of arbitrary type.
+Both a `Quantity`'s values and dimensions are of arbitrary type.
 By default, dimensions are stored as a `DynamicQuantities.FixedRational{Int32,C}` object, which represents a rational number with a fixed denominator `C`.
 This is much faster than `Rational`.